Alph702/Orion/README.md

-# ORION — Omnipotent Routing Intelligence for Operational Navigation (Preview)
+# ORION — Omnipresent Responsive Intelligent Operations Network (Preview)

 > ⚠️ This is the **first functional module** of ORION — a broader intelligent assistant system.
 What you're reading is documentation for just **one puzzle piece** in development, not the complete ORION project.